QuiteAFancyEmerald/Holy-Unblocker/README.md

 [![Docker Image Version](https://img.shields.io/docker/v/quiteafancyemerald/holy-unblocker.svg)](https://hub.docker.com/r/quiteafancyemerald/holy-unblocker)
 [![Docker Pulls](https://img.shields.io/docker/pulls/quiteafancyemerald/holy-unblocker.svg)](https://hub.docker.com/r/quiteafancyemerald/holy-unblocker)

-Holy Unblocker LTS, an experimental web proxy service, can bypass web filters or "blockers" regardless of whether the method of censorship is client-side or network-based.
-This includes the potential ability to bypass content blockers from governments, chrome extensions, localized client firewalls, and network-related filters.
+Holy Unblocker LTS is an experimental web proxy service that can bypass web filters or "blockers" regardless of whether the method of censorship is client-side or network-based.
+This includes the ability to bypass content blockers from governments, chrome extensions, localized client firewalls, and network-related filters.
 The project even allows the ability to browse Tor/Onion sites in any browser (even Chromium) all through a website!

 ## You can support Holy Unblocker by starring the repository!

 This project serves mostly as a proof of concept for the ideal clientless solution to bypassing censorship.
+A good use case of this project would be if you ever needed a clientless solution to use Tor or leave minimal traces of device activity.
 Simply host this project on any domain and have an alternative solution to a VPN without needing to download anything on said device.
 Being a secure web proxy service, it supports numerous sites while being updated frequently and concentrating on being easy to self-host.

-Works with a large number of sites, including YouTube, Discord, and more!
+Holy Unblocker LTS works with a large number of sites, including YouTube, Discord, GeForce NOW and more!
 Also has a good amount of locally hosted games featured on the site.

 ### Over 30M+ users since 2020.
 Thank you so much for the support I could have never imagined how massive the web proxy community has become.